1997 Ecuadorian Constitutional Assembly election

 Constitutional Assembly elections were held in Ecuador on 30 November 1997.
 They followed a referendum earlier in the year, in which 65% of voters voted in favour of electing an Assembly.
 The referendum was held after a military coup on 5 February.

-The Socialist Party emerged as the largest faction in the Assembly, winning 20 of the 70 seats.
+The Social Christian Party emerged as the largest faction in the Assembly, winning 20 of the 70 seats.